jhyang12345/facial-recognition/README.md

 # facial-recognition
 This project is a CNN based deep learning model focused on recognizing one person from an image of their face.
-The focus of this project, is to treat the task of facial-recognition as a regular object classification task, under the presumption that only images of faces will be fed into the network. **Although I am aware of models such as DeepFace, or FaceNet that are designed specifically to handle face recognition, the objective of this project is to reach similar results using CNN based networks**
+To be more specific the task is to train a model to recognize IU(아이유) who is a famous KPOP singer.
+The focus of this project, is to treat the task of facial-recognition as a regular object classification task, under the presumption that only images of faces will be fed into the network. **Although I am aware of models such as DeepFace, or FaceNet that are designed specifically to handle face recognition, the objective of this project is to reach similar results using realtively normal CNN based networks**
 I collected all the data to train our model(decided not to use the CelebA dataset), wrote all the pipelines to properly align and cut out faces in our dataset.
 **(Demo YouTube video: [demo video](https://youtu.be/xvfkDnFHwiU))**